Top of page

 It’s often possible to visit a hospital before treatment starts so that you and your child can familiarise yourself with the environment and ask any questions.
 For example, you might like to find out about:

-• facilities, such as a TV, WiFi access, a common room and a kitchen
+• facilities, such as WiFi access, a TV, a shared space such as a family room or common room and a kitchen

 • social and emotional support, for example through social activities, social workers, play specialists or counsellors – some of this support might be available at the hospital and some within the community